jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     input_data -> process -> output_data

-I send things (:ref:`input data<data structures>`) to a program_ to test it, and check if what I think will happen (my expectation) is the same as the results (reality) I get.
+I send things (:ref:`input data<data structures>`) to a program_ to test it, and check if what I think will happen (my expectation) is the same as the results I get (reality).
 This helps me answer two questions:

 * what is the same?
 * what is different?

 The difference helps me know what to change to get what I want.

-This is the job of the `assertEqual method`_, which takes 2 inputs and checks if they are the same
+I do this with the `assertEqual method`_, which takes 2 inputs and checks if they are the same

 .. code-block:: python